 There are plenty of awesome cities in the United States, each offering something unique to visitors.
 It’s hard to pick a favorite, but if I have to then I’m going with New Orleans.
-While the Crescent City is most well-known for its massive Mardi Gras celebrations, this is also a foodie’s paradise.
+While the Crescent City is most well-known for its massive Mardi Gras celebrations and other epic New Orleans festivals, this is also a foodie’s paradise.
 New Orleans food is incredibly diverse and is some of the best in the country.

 You could honestly plan your entire trip to New Orleans around where and what you’re eating.
 There are so many mouth-watering dishes to try and an abundance of excellent restaurants to visit.
 You can make several trips to the city and try something new every time, and you’ll still only barely scratch the surface.